 Welcome to Doune Bed and Breakfast, we're glad you found us.

-We are poised and ready to host you from 15th July 2020.
+We are Good to Go accredited and ready to host you.

 Covid-19 means we’ll need to do things a little differently to keep you safe.
 We are cleaning, disinfecting and keeping social distancing.

 Breakfast will be at a pre-agreed time so that you minimise contact with other guests.
 We’ll ask you to share details of party to support tracing should anyone take unwell.